Indianapolis, Indiana

 Young and Family Friendly

 Indianapolis is considered the crossroads of the country because it sits at the intersection of 4 major freeways.
 In some ways that’s the issue.
-You’re really in the center of a lot of land here and in fact it is the largest city in the country not on a navigable body of water.
-For many that doesn’t matter but for those who live on coasts or a great lake or river that lack of water access or view might weigh on you.
+You’re really in the center of a lot of land here and in fact, it's the largest city in the U.S. not on a navigable body of water.
+There's some question about this designation due to the White River that winds through the city and offers some small craft access but for larger boats/ships it remains cut off.
+For those moving from a coast, a great lake, or a river, that lack of water access and view might matter.

 Indianapolis is a city all on its own, which means locals have to rely on each other and work to improve the city if they want more entertainment or nightlife.
 Locals love that it’s a big city that still feels small (perks of being in the midwest, eh?).
 There is a great downtown, an “in the works” food scene, a great airport and locals boast about how bike-friendly the city is.
 If the weather is nice, you’ll catch people biking from BR to Carmel or downtown, all on a dedicated greenway.
 Speaking of weather, Indianapolis is in the midwest, which means you’re getting all 4 seasons.
 Winters can be grey and depressing, while the summers can be stifling.
 You’ll also catch a lot of people getting into the college sports season.
 As a Big Ten area, you’ll have no shortage of people wanting to go out and catch a game either in person or at a local bar.